Light Tank M24 Chaffee at the Patton Museum of Cavalry and Armor.

 Top

-The .50cal machine gun mount was a tripod affair bolted to the rear turret roof.
+As seen on the left, the .50cal machine gun mount was a tripod affair bolted to the rear turret roof.
 The arm folded down to the left is the travel lock for the machine gun.
+On the right, the machine gun is mounted.
+(Right picture from TM 9-729 Light Tank M24.)

 Top